csiro-robotics/shc_tutorials/shc_raspi4_boot.md

 2.6 Attempt to open a browser window to ensure the board has succesfully acquired internet.

-2.7 Optional: If you intend to utilise the CSIRO Pi Hat which communicates over UART you will need to disble the bluetooth as follows (adapted from [raspberrypi.org](https://www.raspberrypi.org/documentation/configuration/uart.md))
+2.7 Optional: If you intend to utilise the CSIRO Pi Hat (not available yet) which communicates over UART, you will need to disble the bluetooth as follows (adapted from [raspberrypi.org](https://www.raspberrypi.org/documentation/configuration/uart.md))

 ```bash
 sudo raspi-config